roshanemoraes/SoloGuard/README.md

 ## Prerequisites
 - Node.js and npm
-- Expo Go app on your phone (SDK 50)
+- Expo Go app on your phone (SDK 50) or development build for full features
 - Phone and development machine on the same Wi-Fi network
-- Google Places API key (for search/autocomplete and map picker)
+- Google Places API key (for search/autocomplete)
+- Mapbox access token (for maps and offline storage) - **See MAPBOX_SETUP.md**

 ## Setup
 1) Clone and install